vkhitrin/macos-env/README.md

-# Personal macOS dotfiles + tools used that are part of my workflow
+# macos-env

+Personal dotfiles and tools.

-**Note:** The files in this repo are relevant to my personal workflow!
+**Note:** The files in this repository are relevant to my personal workflow!

-Using macOS Big Monterey 12 on Laptop
+Using macOS Big Monterey 12 on Macbook Pro M1 Pro.

 ## Mackup vs Git

-Mackup has the option to backup bash, neovim and more dotfiles.
+Mackup has the option to backup bash and more dotfiles.

-In my personal preference, I rather have my dotfiles in git because dotfiles are a big part part of my workflow and they're changed often and having a proper history and version control is important to me.
+In my personal preference, I rather have my dotfiles in git because dotfiles are a big part part of my workflow and are changed often and having a proper version control is important to me.

-Application configuration are more 'static' as a part of my workflow and they're not changed as often as dotfiles.
-Mackup is a great solution since it's less important to document the changes.
+Application configuration is more 'static' and not changed as often as dotfiles.
+Mackup is a great solution since its less important to document the changes.

 ## Installation